bmatcuk/libuv-sys/README.md

 libuv-sys2 uses [semantic versioning], like libuv.
 Major and minor versions of libuv-sys2 are bound to specific major/minor versions of libuv, ie, libuv-sys2 v1.30.x corresponds to v1.30.x of libuv.
-The patch version of libuv-sys2 will change anytime libuv updates, _or_ if libuv-sys2 updates.
+The patch version of libuv-sys2 will change anytime libuv releases a new patch version, _or_ if libuv-sys2 updates.

+NOTE: bindgen was updated in v1.45.0 which changed the types of many exported functions, so you'll likely need to make some changes if you are upgrading from a prior version.

 ## Getting Started
 Include libuv-sys2 as a dependency in your Cargo.toml.
 It is recommended to use